umfieldrobotics/cnpypp/README.md

 cache variable `CNPYPP_SPAN_IMPL` to either `MS_GSL`, `GSL_LITE` or `BOOST`.
 If set to `MS_GSL`
 or `GSL_LITE`, the corresponding library will be downloaded by cmake (using git) if not found already on the system.

+Another option is `CNPYPP_USE_LIBZIP`, which by default is `ON`, but can be set to `OFF`.
+In that case, all functionality requiring libzip is disabled, i.e. no support for reading/writing NPZ archives.

 After the cmake invocation returned successfully, call `make cnpy++` to compile the library, or just `make` to compile the examples, too.